vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 which describes how the teaching issuing

-from the supreme “transmental” \( *unmanā* \) plane of the divinity or of the Word \( *vāc* \) goes through several lower divine planes down to the god Śrīkaṇṭ ha, who then reveals it to human masters. Śrīkaṇṭ ha, we note here, is not one of the fi ve masters of the *divyaugha* , the “fl ow of divine masters” of the Śrīvidyā tradition in the *pāraṁparas* given by Śivānanda, Vidyānanda, and Amṛ tānanda.
+from the supreme “transmental” \( *unmanā* \) plane of the divinity or of the Word \( *vāc* \) goes through several lower divine planes down to the god Śrīkaṇṭ ha, who then reveals it to human masters. Śrīkaṇṭ ha, we note here, is not one of the fi ve masters of the *divyaugha* , the “fl ow of divine masters” of the Śrīvidyā tradition in the *pāraṁparas* given by Śivānanda, Vidyānanda, and Amṛtānanda.
 This can be explained by the fact that the *Svacchandabhairava* , which is often referred to in the Dī, is not—

 if we identify it with the *Svacchandatantra* —a Tantra of the Śrīvidyā.

-Concluding on the subject, Amṛ tānanda says: “Whoever who, ignorant of the exact meaning of the words and of the tradition, would, without attending the teaching of a master, try to discover alone the meaning of the words as one can do for the stanzas of the Purāṇas and so forth, shall never be able to fi nd it.”
+Concluding on the subject, Amṛtānanda says: “Whoever who, ignorant of the exact meaning of the words and of the tradition, would, without attending the teaching of a master, try to discover alone the meaning of the words as one can do for the stanzas of the Purāṇas and so forth, shall never be able to fi nd it.”

 The next meaning is the inner or secret \( *nigarbha* \) one.
 It is not merely alluded to but briefl y considered: